matthewwall/weewx-owfs/readme.txt

 path to the counter.
 That secondary path is expected to be supplied by the [[sensor_map]].

-The __name__ function that allows the script to be run directly from a terminal is now completed.
+The _main_ function that allows the script to be run directly from a terminal is now completed.
-It functions in a compatible manner to the original python-ow method with the addition of --pyownet_readings that offers a subset of the --readings option.
+It functions in a compatible manner to the original python-ow method with the addition of --pyownet_readings that offers a subset of the --readings entries.
 It returns the values most likely to be required.
-It works for a hobby-boards hub and a plain 1-wire setup.

-Also adjusted the interface configuration to be omitted from weewx.conf when pyownet is used.
-The default is still the USB for python-ow and localhost:4304 is used as the default for pyownet.
+Also, the interface configuration has been tweaked to allow its ommision from weewx.conf when pyownet is used.
+The default is still the USB for python-ow

 ============
 N.B.

-The latest distributions appear to have dropped the python-ow package entirely. pyownet is a drop in replacement for that module and this driver, and the original owfs.py this is forked from will adjust themselves accordingly.

-With the change to pyownet, the owserver package becomes a new requirement

-sudo apt install owserver

-then configure the owserver by moving aside the contents of /etc/owfs.conf and creating a new file with the contents as follows, and uncommenting one of the first 3 device entries...

-/etc/owfs.conf

-#server: usb = all # for a DS9490
-#server: device = /dev/ttyS1 # for a serial port
-#server: device /dev/i2c-1 # for a pi using i2c-1
-server: port = 4304

-restart owserver...

-sudo /etc/init.d/owserver stop
-sudo /etc/init.d/owserver start

-Owserver and systemd.

 Running owserver under systemd.
 (This applies to the majority of recent linux distributions.)

 A problem that has been occuring with owserver on Debian Buster installs is a refusal to start and run.
-There's no rhyme or reason to it, and it magically fixes itself. ?
+There's no rhyme or reason to it, and it magically fixes itself.

 The following post describes a possible fix for that problem.